lzakrzewski/stress-testing-sandbox/doc/php-application.md

 # PHP application

-`php-application` is pretty simple written in `PHP7` and with `redis-cache` as a storage.
+`php-application` is a pretty simple application written in `PHP7` and with `redis-cache` as a storage.
 It simulates wall with posts.
 It has framework agnostic model.
 It uses `CQRS` with `SimpleBus` for handling commands.
 With `php-application` you can:
 - render the wall with posts